imzqqq/chat/server/chat/python/api-spec/content/client-server-api/modules/content_repo.md

     mxc://<server-name>/<media-id>

-    <server-name> : The name of the homeserver where this content originated, e.g. chat.dingshunyu.top
+    <server-name> : The name of the homeserver where this content originated, e.g. chat.imzqqq.top
     <media-id> : An opaque ID which identifies the content.

 #### Client behaviour